Loading...

 Investing in vertical farming

 These growing areas don’t necessarily need to be in the arable countryside.
-In fact, much of the vertical farming is happening in urban areas.
+Much of the vertical farming is happening in urban areas.
 It relies on CEA or Controlled Environment Agriculture technologies for indoor growing.

 You can compare it with traditional greenhouses, but vertical farming goes a step ahead in utilizing space and resources more efficiently.
 While it has many advantages, the initial costs of setting up such a structure can be quite high.

-Vertical farming also heavily relies on technology for creating optimal conditions for crops to grow.
-With constant monitoring through sensors and the use of Artificial Intelligence (AI), vertical farmers can ensure issues are resolved promptly.
+Vertical farming also heavily relies on technology to create optimal conditions for crops to grow.
+With constant monitoring through sensors and using Artificial Intelligence (AI), vertical farmers can ensure issues are resolved promptly.

 Why Invest in Vertical Farming?

-As part of the global drive for sustainability and the ever-looming threat of food insecurity, many vertical farming companies have popped up.
+Many vertical farming companies have become part of the global drive for sustainability and the ever-looming threat of food insecurity.
 Startups typically require investment, and as a promising technology with a social impact, it has garnered interest from investors from all corners.

 Vertical Farm

 Investing in vertical farming simply makes sense.
-If you look at the data regarding the world population, the numbers are astonishing.
-According to the United Nations, the World population would grow to a whopping 9.7 billion by the year 2050.
+If you look at the world population data, the numbers are astonishing.
+According to the United Nations, the World population will grow to a whopping 9.7 billion by the year 2050.

 Those 9.7 billion people will need to eat, and if our food production methods are not improved, mass hunger is a real possibility.